 10. speed self-analysis

-Measure, measure and measure.
-If you want your website to take advantage of its potential, it is important to invest some time in carrying out regular load analyzes with tools such as Pingdom, Load Impact, PageSpeed Insights, GTMetrix… They will help you speed up your WordPress and get better results.
+Measure, measure, and measure.
+If you want your website to take advantage of its potential, it is important to invest some time in carrying out regular load analyses with tools such as Pingdom, Load Impact, PageSpeed Insights, GTMetrix… They will help you speed up your WordPress and get better results.

-From Doowebste we encourage you to improve the loading speed in WordPress to optimize the chances of success of your business.
+From Doowebs we encourage you to improve the loading speed on WordPress to optimize the chances of success of your business.

 Remember that we are your experts in web development and optimization in Valencia, so don’t hesitate: ask for a quote without obligation!